lambda-five-io/bottom-bar/README.md

 `Status: 200 OK`

-This will return a single JSON object from the database based on string in query.
+This will return a single JSON object from the database based on String in query.

 Example:

     {
         id: integer
         song_name: "Darkhorse"
-        artist_name: string
+        artist_name: String
-        song_image: string (url)
+        song_image: String (url)
-        song_audio: string (url)
+        song_audio: String (url)
-        genre: string
+        genre: String
-        albums: array
+        albums: Array
-        related: array
+        related: Array
     }

 ## Fetch all songs from database by artist